Home ยป Recipes ยป Muffins

 • Vegetable Oil: You can substitute the vegetable oil with melted butter, but it will result in a firmer crumb.
 Olive oil or avocado oil can also be used.

 • Use Overripe Bananas: For banana muffins, the riper the bananas, the sweeter and more flavorful the muffins will be.
 Look for bananas with brown spots.
+I almost never use underripe bananas for this recipe.

-• Resting: Resting the batter is optional but helps achieve taller, fluffier muffins.
+• Resting: Resting the batter is optional but really helps achieve taller, fluffier muffins.
 You can even refrigerate the batter overnight.

 • Fill Muffin Cups Properly: For tall, bakery-style muffins, fill each cup almost to the top.